ChrstphrHll/npc_gen/students/Nathan Laeroth.md

 year: 1
 guild: Elkenval
 partyID: 64
+tags:
+- Gnome
+- Artificer
+- Diplomacy
+- 1st
+- Elkenval
 ---
 # Nathan Laeroth
 ---
 ### Description
 - 1st year Gnome Artificer in Elkenval
-- frizzy auburn hair that's a tousled bed head, Gray eyes, and Pale skin
+- frizzy auburn hair that's a tousled bed head, Blue eyes, and Pale skin
 - Is Sweet and Wicked, and has Fun as their ideal

 ### Organizations